getsentry/sentry-elixir/docs/config.rst

 .. describe:: after_send_event

-  This option allows performing arbitrary operations after an event is successfully sent by ``Sentry.Client``.
-Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the only argument.
+  This option allows performing arbitrary operations after attempting to send an event.
+Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the first argument, and the result of sending the event will be passed as the second argument.

 .. describe:: context_lines